-Late model Series V; considerable history back to 1971; from long term ownership
+Late model Series V that' seen little for 24 years; considerable history back to 1971; from long term ownership

 Dating from November 1968, this ADO59 Series V Morris Minor 1000 Traveller is finished in Trafalgar Blue and hails from the final era of production under British Leyland.
 It features the 1,098cc A-Series which gives a useful 48bhp and a stronger gearbox which was fitted to the later cars along with larger front (drum) brakes.

-This example comes to us from long term, 26 year, ownership and presents well for its age.
-The Ash frame shows some signs of deterioration, but also some evidence of remedial work with newer timber spliced in and there are scuffs to the bodywork as visible on the images.
+This example comes to us from long term, 26 year ownership and presents well for its age.
+The Ash frame shows some signs of age, but also some evidence of remedial work with newer timber spliced in and there are scuffs to the bodywork as visible on the images.

 Starting and running well, the Morris moved around with ease (once we used the right key of the 3) for these pictures and video and shows 14,174 miles (which we assume to be at least 114,174 miles given its age).
 The interior is cosy, although we did notice the driver’s seat base requires re-stuffing- a really easy job on these later 1000s.